-Your eligibility for Housing Benefit depends on your housing status.
+Your eligibility for Housing Benefit or the Universal Credit Housing Costs element depends on your housing status.

-Private sector tenants - people who rent from a private landlord - are eligible for Local Housing Allowance (LHA).
-LHA is a form of Housing Benefit, but rather than being based on the actual rent you pay it is based on a standard allowance for each area.
-For more information see
+Private sector tenants - people who rent from a private landlord - have their Housing Benefit or Universal Credit Housing Costs element worked out based on the appropriate Local Housing Allowance (LHA) rate.
+Instead of being based on the actual rent you pay it is based on a standard allowance for each area and the property size your household is thought to need.
+For more information see Local Housing Allowance.

-If you are buying a share in your home through a shared ownership scheme then you may be eligible to receive Housing Benefit and help with mortgage interest.
-For more information see
+If you are buying a share in your home through a shared ownership scheme then you may be eligible to receive Housing Benefit or Universal Credit Housing Costs element for the rent part and a Support for Mortgage Interest loan to help with the mortgage interest.
+For more information see shared ownership.

 If you live in supported accommodation you will receive care, support and supervision from your landlord.
 In order to meet the definition in the benefits calculator you should only select this option if the care, support and supervision you receive is more than 'minimal'.
 This is because we assume that people selecting supported accommodation are exempt from the benefits cap and under occupation rules, and only where you receive more than 'minimal' support will this be true.

 If you live in supported accommodation any help with housing costs will be covered by Housing Benefit, even if you are claiming Universal Credit.
 For more information see supported exempt accommodation or if you are in doubt please check with your landlord.
 If your accommodation is not exempt please instead select ‘tenant – social and voluntary’.

 If your council has placed you in temporary accommodation as part of their homelessness duty while they find alternative accommodation for you, any help with housing costs will be covered by Housing Benefit - even if you are claiming Universal Credit.